kadena-io/kuro/kadena-beta/docs/KadenaBeta-v1.md

 Required:

 * `zeromq >= v4.1.4`
-* `libz` -- LZMA Compression
+* `libz` -- LZMA Compression Library

 Optional:

 * `rlwrap`: only used in `kadenaclient.sh` to enable Up-Arrow style history.
 Feel free to remove it from the script if you'd like to avoid installing it.
 * `tmux == v2.0`: only used for the local demo script `demo/start.sh`.
 A very specific version of tmux is required because features were entirely removed in later version that preclude the script from working.

-### QuickStart
+### Quick Start